CYSE130GIT/FinalProject-Git-Group-3/README.md

 Masen Nguyen: Completed Analysis Document and assisted in creation of the diagrams.

-Zaid AlShayji: Assisted in the creation of the diagrams and final report.
+Zaid AlShayji: Assisted in the creation of the final report, agreement forms, and Gannt Chart.

+Yukki Vu: Assisted in the creation of the diagrams.